 The inspirations and parallels, however, are not to be found exclusively in these classics of nineteenth century German philosophy.
 Even if the rise and fall of capitalism's cores is not precisely the same story as the rise and fall of the world-system's hegemonic great powers (a story told numerous times by historians like William McNeill, and Paul Kennedy, and Charles Kindleberger), the parallels between them are considerable, with the principal exceptions Attali's focus on key cities rather than key countries in his account of the core's progress, and the short shrift (perhaps too short) he gives to the Iberian powers more typically viewed as dominant in the sixteenth century, Portugal and Spain.

-To Attali's credit, the result is a sense of synthesis rather than the incoherence into which such an effort might easily have collapsed.
-He offers a good many original ideas throughout (even if many of his insights, like his three-orders concept and his ideas about the industrialization of service, can be found in previous books by this author, like 1992's Millennium).
-His treatment of ecological issues and the stagnation of technological progress in recent years (the latter an especially underappreciated point) is on the whole quite persuasive.
+To Attali's credit, the result is a sense of synthesis rather than the incoherence into which such an effort might easily have collapsed, and even if many of his own insights appeared in his previous books (his three-orders concept and his ideas about the industrialization of service, can be found in previous books by this author, like 1992's Millennium), they do contribute usefully to the whole.
+His treatment of ecological issues and the stagnation of technological progress in recent years (the latter an especially underappreciated matter) is on the whole quite persuasive.
 Attali also recognizes the challenges laying ahead of a Chinese or Indian path to world leadership, and his idea that the twenty-first century will see multiple, regional cores rather than a single global one is quite plausible.
 Some of Attali's predictions also seem to have already been validated, particularly those about a reversal of democracy in some quarters (as suggested in John Kampfner's 2009 book Freedom for Sale) and the increased scale of criminal activity (as in the intensity and ambition of piracy off the Horn of Africa in recent years).

 Further, while there is much that is useful in the basic vision of three waves, there is much in the details that strikes me as doubtful.
 It seems to me that privatization cannot and will not go to the extremes Attali describes, not least because of the problems he describes.
 As Thomas Frank notes, the actuality of neoliberalism has been the capture and reorientation of states, rather than their outright suppression.
 I have a hard time picturing this actually changing, and I would expect that states will go on having their place, and indeed, remain large and powerful entities in their own right.